animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 ### Dosage

-Clinicians come in, telling me I have to keep taking the benzos.

 The dose is huge, bigger than I'd ever taken.
 Other than the temporary dose I was given by a different doctor at RGH, I also had a prescription before, when I was in undergrad, primarily for stress-induced eczema (which is actually an unconventional but appreciated prescription), and social anxiety.
 And I remember carefully tabulating when I could take one, but I only did rarely, mostly for social events if anxiety was too high.
 I had and have the intelligence to do preliminary research before taking a drug, and knew and know they're dangerous, and I took $\frac{1}{4}$ to $\frac{1}{2}$ of a milligram before, during the time when I took them at all, spacing out dosages usually by at least two weeks, carefully.
 They left hangovers, not like alcohol, but noticeable, drowsiness and my cognition blurred, the next day or when they wore off.
 I'm 5'5" 110lb.

 The hospital rate was beyond unprecedented for me.